How to Deal with SDRO Debt

 Fines and infringements can be costly.

-Traffic infringements and parking fines are common and the cost, even for a relatively minor infringement, can be high.
+Traffic infringements and parking fines are among the most common, and even minor offences can come with significant costs.

-If you have committed a traffic offence, or it is alleged that you have, you will be sent an infringement notice through the mail from the State Debt Recovery Office (SDRO).
+If you commit a traffic offence, or it is alleged that you have, you will receive an infringement notice by mail from the State Debt Recovery Office (SDRO).

-The SDRO undertakes all the administration and processing of fines issued by the RMS and other government agencies.
+The SDRO is responsible for handling the administration and processing of fines issued by the RMS and other government agencies.

-If you have an outstanding debt with the SDRO, you have a number of different options available to you.
+If you have an outstanding debt with the SDRO, there are several options available to you.

 Paying the fine